 Grade Point Average

-An overall grade point average (GPA) of 2.5 (on a 4.0 scale) is required to be eligible to apply.
+An overall grade point average of 2.5 (on a 4.0 scale) is required.
 In addition, student transcripts must document an individual course grade of no less than "C" on each prerequisite course (above).

 Health and Physical Requirements

 Good physical and mental health are essential to the field of nuclear medicine.
 Specifically, excellent visual acuity is necessary.
-The Nuclear Medicine Student must also have manual dexterity, sufficient hearing and speech, and good physical coordination in positioning patients and operating nuclear medicine equipment.
-Students must have full utility of both arms, hands and fingers in order to perform examinations and operate equipment.
+The student must also have manual dexterity, sufficient hearing and speech ability, and good physical coordination in positioning patients and operating equipment.
+Students must have full utility of both arms, hands, and fingers in order to perform examinations and operate equipment.
 The ability to handle extremely heavy objects is required.

-Physical or other disabilities are evaluated on a case by case basis by the program and by the Equal Employment Opportunity Office at KUMC.
+Physical or other disabilities are evaluated on a case-by-case basis by the program and by the Equal Employment Opportunity Office at KU Medical Center.
 Please review the program's technical standards for details.
-The Educational Programs of the University of Kansas Medical Center reserve the right to make changes without prior notice to any of the polices stated in this document.

-The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) requires all incoming students to pay for a background check.
+The Joint Commission requires all incoming students to pay for a background check.
 This one-time fee must be paid directly to the company performing the background investigation.
 Applicants will be asked to provide information and make the payment once officially accepted into the program.
 A drug screening may also be required.
-For more information, please see the School of Health Professions background check information.
+For more information, please see the School of Health Professions background check and drug screeneing information.

 An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.